-adjust 1: spectral shift for base note (big speaker/small speaker, envelope 1 has to have voltage)
+adjust 1: spectral shift ("big speaker"/"small speaker" effect)

 Slider 1: On/off, automatic/manual noise control.
-If off, or fully down, the noise characteristics can be adjusted using sliders 2 - 5, otherwise automatic noisiness decision made in the vocoder.
+If off, or fully down, the noise characteristics can be adjusted using sliders 2 - 5, otherwise an automatic noisiness decision is made in the vocoder.

-Slider 2: If Slider 1 is off, adjusts the noise level at the frequency band corresponding to the fundamental, otherwise adjusts the sensitivity for automatic noise generation for the band.
+Slider 2: If Slider 1 is off, adjusts the noise level at the frequency band corresponding to the fundamental, otherwise it adjusts the sensitivity for automatic noise generation for the fundamental.
+Note that envelope 5 modulation only works in the manual mode.

+Slider 5: Corresponding noise adjustment for all the remaining harmonics.

+Slider 6: Noise gate: clips the bottom of the analyzed speech spectrum which typically is noisy; increased clipping also removes lower spectral contents for possibly desired sound coloring.

+Slider 7: Temporal control of spectral variations: if off, very slow response like in legacy analog vocoders, typically keep at maximum for rapid response.

-- Slider 3: Corresponding noise adjustment for harmonics 2&3. - Slider 4: Corresponding noise adjustment for harmonics 4&5. - Slider 5: Corresponding noise adjustment for all the remaining harmonics. - Slider 6: Noise gate: clips the bottom of the analyzed speech spectrum which typically is noisy; increased clipping also removes lower spectral contents for sound coloring. - Slider 7: Spectral shaping; exaggerates the differences of spectral peaks and valleys when shifted upwards from the default off-position. - Slider 8: Control of the interpolation between the analyzed spectral bands.
-This is an on-off control and its change only comes into effect after system reset or mode change.
-When slider 8 is off at the minimum position, the interpolation is maximally smooth.
+Slider 8: Spectral shaping; exaggerates the differences of spectral peaks and valleys when shifted upwards from the off-position.
+Keep off if you are happy with the original spectrum envelope.

+Sliders 9 - 11: Control of the interpolation between the analyzed spectral bands.
+These are all on-off controls and their change only comes into effect after system reset or mode change.
+When all sliders 9 - 11 are off at the minimum position, the interpolation is maximally smooth.
 This results in decreased spectral resolution, but minimizes possibly unwanted effects with rapid note changes that vary the spectrum.
-Pulling slider 8 up will improve spectral resolution.
-The audible differences are quite small, though, in most cases.
+Pulling higher sliders up improves step by step the spectral resolution.
+Note that always the highest number slider defines the interpolation, lower ones do not have meaning if a higher one is up from the off position.
+Slider 11 activates the steepest, almost brick-wall interpolation.

-Sliders 15 and 16: Microphone digitiser noise gate.
+Sliders 29 and 30: Microphone digitizer noise gate.
 In addition to the spectral noise gate adjustment with Slider 6, also the input microphone A/D has noise gating.
 The default gating from system reset can be varied using these sliders.
-If you want to increase the gating threshold, move Slider 15 to the maximum position and move 16 up and down between the minimum and maximum positions.
+If you want to increase the gating threshold, move Slider 29 to the maximum position and move Slider 30 up and down between the minimum and maximum positions.
 Each sweep up or down increases the threshold by 3dB.
-Correspondingly, when Slider 15 is at the minimum position, each sweep decreases it by -3dB.
+Correspondingly, when Slider 29 is at the minimum position, each sweep decreases it by -3dB.
 Overload led blinking shows reaching of the minimum or maximum threshold.